Literal string

 print "Hello World!
 Here is a \$1";

-The same is true if you want to add a variable to a string.
+The same is true to add a variable to a string.
 In the following example, the variable $name is assigned "Nathan", and the first print using a single quote is treated as a literal string, which means it prints "Hello $name".
 However, the second print with double quotes is an interpreted string and would print "Hello Nathan".

 use strict;